-Table 1 also reveals the failure to reject the null hypothesis of full convergence for stock market volatility.
+Table 1 also shows that we cannot reject the null hypothesis of full convergence for stock market volatility.
 In other words, the results of the club convergence algorithm indicate the presence of a single convergent club.

 4.3 Convergence of the General Industries Indices and Their Volatilities